sebgl/htpc-download-box/README.md

 For each of these images, there is some unique coniguration that needs to be done.
 Instead of editing the docker-compose file to hardcode these values in, we'll instead put these values in a .env file.
 A .env file is a file for storing environment variables that can later be accessed in a general-purpose docker-compose.yml file, like the example one in this repository.

 Here is an example of what your `.env` file should look like, use values that fit for your own setup.
+SQLlite use by sonarr and radarr doesn't like to be on a network folder so I separated the config folders env variable to keep them in the Pi.

 https://github.com/bubuntux/nordvpn#local-network-access-to-services-connecting-to-the-internet-through-the-vpn